pose/automac/README.md

 ## Examples

-For instance, create a new note on the macOS Notes app:
+For instance, by sending the following command to the macOS Notes app:

 ```sh
 $ echo "Hello world" | automac notes create "New Note"